openmobilityfoundation/mobility-data-specification/provider/README.md

 Stop information should be updated on a near-realtime basis by providers who operate _docked_ mobility devices in a given municipality.

-In addition to the standard [Provider payload wrapper](#response-format), responses from this endpoint should contain the last update timestamp and amount of time until the next update in accordance with the [Near RT Data Requirements](#near-rt-data-requirements):
+In addition to the standard [Provider payload wrapper](#response-format), responses from this endpoint should contain the last update timestamp and amount of time until the next update in accordance with the [Data Latency Requirements][data-latency]:

 ```json
 {